Missing values: sparse inverse covariance estimation and an extension to sparse regression: Simulations

-Results for both covariance models with six different degrees of missingness are summarized in Table \ref{tab:KLloss}, which reports the average Kullback-Leibler loss and the standard deviation.
-For all models and all missingness settings the \emph{MissGLasso} outperforms the \emph{MeanImpute} procedure.
-Further, already for the lowest dimensional case ($p=10$) we notice that the \emph{MLE} estimator performs very badly with high degrees of missingness.
-On the other hand our estimator stays stable.
+Results for all covariance models with different degrees of missingness are summarized in Tables~\ref{tab:KLloss1} and \ref{tab:KLloss2} which report the average Kullback-Leibler loss and the standard error.
+For all settings of models 1 and 3 the \emph{MissGLasso} outperforms \emph{MeanImp} and \emph{MissRidge} significantly.
+In model 2 \emph{MissGLasso} works competitive but sometimes \emph{MeanImp} or \emph{MissRidge} is slightly better.
+In model 4, the most dense scenario, \emph{MissRidge} exhibits the lowest average Kullback-Leibler loss.
+Interestingly, in models 1 and 2 with large values of $p$, \emph{MissRidge} works rather poorly in comparison to \emph{MeanImp}.
+The reason is that in very sparse settings the gain of $\ell_1$- over $\ell_2$-regularization dominates the gain of EM-type estimation over ``naive'' column-wise mean imputation.
+For the lowest dimensional case ($p=10$) we further notice that the \emph{MLE} estimator performs very badly with high degrees of missingness whereas the \emph{MissGLasso} and the \emph{MissRidge} remain stable.

 To assess the performance of \emph{MissGLasso} on recovering the sparsity structure in $K$, we also report the true positive rate (TPR) and the true negative rate (TNR) defined as